Diagnostics

 The Need for Large Studies

-To validate new diagnostic tests like liquid biopsies, large studies are needed.
+To validate new cancer diagnostic tests like liquid biopsies, large studies are needed.
 These extensive studies allow for a more diverse sampling and provide a more comprehensive understanding of the diagnostic test's effectiveness.

 In the case of liquid biopsies, large studies enable researchers to collect enough samples to compare against commonly accepted standard-of-care methods.
 This is crucial in establishing the reliability of liquid biopsies and advocating for their FDA approval and public acceptance.

-Accelerating Diagnostics Through Clinical Trials
+Accelerating Cancer Diagnostic Tests Through Clinical Trials

 Clinical trials are instrumental in accelerating the diagnostics process.
 They provide the necessary validation for new diagnostic methods, ensuring they are safe, effective, and accurate.